 \section{Experiments and conclusion}

-Our experiments show that LRGC imputations are accurate, our reliability measure (denoteed as \texttt{LRGC} reliability) can predict imputation accuracy well, and the empirical coverage of our proposed confidence intervals for continuous matrices have good empirical coverage rates.
-To evaluate the second claim, we evaluate the imputation on the $m\%$ entries with highest reliability for varying $m$.
-We say a reliability measure predicts imputation accuracy if the imputation error is smaller for smaller $m$, i.e., the reliability positively correlates with imputation accuracy.
+Our experiments evaluate the imputation accuracy of \texttt{LRGC}, whether our reliability measure (denoted as \texttt{LRGC} reliability) can predict imputation accuracy well, and the empirical coverage of our proposed confidence intervals.
+For the second task, we evaluate the imputation on the $m\%$ entries with highest reliability for varying $m$.
+We say a measure predicts imputation accuracy if the imputation error on the $m\%$ entries is smaller for smaller $m$, i.e., it positively correlates with imputation accuracy.
 We introduce below competitors for each task.
 Implementation details appear in the supplement.

-For imputation comparison, we implement LRMC algorithms \texttt{softImpute} using the R package \cite{mazumder2010spectral,hastie2015softimpute}, \texttt{MMMF} \cite{srebro2005maximum,rennie2005fast} with error functions $\ell_2, \ell_1$, bigger vs smaller (BvS, for ordinal data), hinge loss, and logistic loss using the generalized low rank models Julia package \cite{udell2016generalized}; and the high rank matrix completion algorithm \texttt{MMC} using the Matlab codes provided by the second author \cite{ganti2015matrix}.
-We also implement \texttt{PPCA}, a special case of \texttt{LRGC} with marginals $\bigG$ parameterized as linear functions, using the R package \cite{stacklies2007pcamethods}.
+For imputation comparison, we implement LRMC methods \texttt{softImpute} \cite{mazumder2010spectral}, \texttt{GLRM} \cite{udell2016generalized} with $\ell_2, \ell_1$, bigger vs smaller (BvS, for ordinal data), hinge, and logistic loss.
+We also implement the high rank matrix completion method \texttt{MMC} \cite{ganti2015matrix}, and \texttt{PPCA}, a special case of \texttt{LRGC} with Gaussian marginals.
 To measure the imputation error, we use NRMSE for continuous data and MAE for ordinal data.

 For reliability comparison, we compare with variance based reliability: the imputation for a given missing entry is more reliable if it has smaller variance.
 To obtain variance estiamte, we implement the PCA based MI method (denoted as \texttt{MI-PCA}) \cite{josse2011multiple, josse2016missmda}, and construct MI style uncertainty quantification for general imputation algorithms: given an algorithm and incomplete $\bX$, divide the observations into $N$ parts.
 Then apply the algorithm $N$ times, each time additionally masking one part of the observations.
 Compute the variance of the original missing entries across $N$ estimates.
 We use $N=10$ in this paper.
 We denote such methods as $\texttt{MI+Algorithm}$ for applied algorithm.